iambsk/3053-p2/README.md

-node.py: The node class, which contains the logic for the nodes. hub.py: The switch class, which contains the logic for the switch. frame.py: The frame class, which contains the logic for the frames.
+node.py: The node class, which contains the logic for the nodes. hub.py: The switch class, which contains the logic for the switch. frame.py: The frame class, which contains the logic for the frames. backbone.py: This is the file that creates a backbone for the star structure.

 ## Frame Specification